Meet Joe

 We can continue to develop UNLV and UNR into world-class campuses with strong graduate programs in STEM fields.

-We can grow and diversify our economy to create jobs and opportunities that extend beyond Nevada’s traditional industries of hospitality and tourism.
+We can grow and diversify our economy by stimulating entrepreneurship and local investment to create jobs and opportunities that extend beyond Nevada’s traditional industries of hospitality and tourism.

 We can attract investors, companies, and talent in the technology sector to our state to boost our home-grown startups and small businesses.